menu

 Lena is a tiny village located in the state of Wisconsin.
 With a population of 531 people and just one neighborhood, Lena is the 447th largest community in Wisconsin.
-Lena has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Lena has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 When you are in Lena, you'll notice that it is more blue-collar than most other communities in America.
 47.55% of Lena’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lena is a village of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Lena who work in office and administrative support (11.54%), management occupations (11.19%), and teaching (6.64%).